 This Statement requires that a liability for certain types of compensated absences-including parental leave, military leave, and jury duty leave-not be recognized until the leave commences.
 This Statement also requires that a liability for specific types of compensated absences not be recognized until the leave is used.
 A liability for leave that has been used but not yet paid or settled should be measured at the amount of the cash payment or noncash settlement to be made.
 Certain salary-related payments that are directly and incrementally associated with payments for leave also should be included in the measurement of the liabilities.

-With respect to financial statements prepared using the current financial resources measurement focus, this Statement requires that expenditures be recognized for the amount that normally would be liquidated with expendable available financial resources.
 The requirements of this Statement are effective for fiscal years beginning after December 15, 2023, and all reporting periods thereafter.